turingschool/front-end-curriculum/lessons/module-2/testing-with-chai-spies.md

 }
 ```

-This is a common and totally reasonable practice in front-end testing.
+This is common in front-end testing.
 Just like we mock out data to work with, we also sometimes mock out web APIs to bring some of that functionality to the terminal.
-The only problem with this now, is that if anything is wrong with our implementation of `localStorage`, our tests might fail even if our application code isn't actually broken.
+The problem with this is that if anything is wrong with our implementation of `localStorage`, our tests might fail even if our application code isn't actually broken.

 So our other option is to leverage spies.